hectoraristy/react-native-movie/README.md

 `yarn install`

-Then start react native cli and run the platform of your choices:

-`yarn start && react-native run-ios`
+Start react native cli:

+`yarn start`

+In other terminal in the same path, depending in which platform run the following:

+For IOS: `yarn run ios`

+For Android: `yarn run android`

 # Contribution

 Feel free to create any issue :)